 The committee acts in terms of the board's delegated authority and performs an independent oversight function.
-It assists the board in monitoring the group's activities and disclosures in terms of law and codes of best practice relating to:
+It assists the board in monitoring the group's activities and disclosures in terms of legislation and codes of best practice relating to:

-- · social and economic development; - strategic empowerment, and changes in the application and interpretation of empowerment charters and codes; - good corporate citizenship, including the group's:- - promotion of equality, prevention of unfair discrimination, and reduction of corruption; - contribution to the development of the communities in which it operates; and - sponsorships, donations and charitable giving; - the environment, health and public safety, including the impact of its activities and of its products or services, and the annual review of the group's environmental policy; - consumer relationships, including its advertising, public relations and compliance with consumer protection laws; - labour and employment, including the group's standing in terms of the International Labour Organisation (ILO) protocol on decent work and working conditions; its employment relationships and contribution toward the educational development of its employees; - compliance by the group's supply chain with the group's ethical standards and adherence to the supplier code of ethics; - Ethics;
+- social and economic development; - strategic empowerment, and changes in the application and interpretation of empowerment charters and codes; - good corporate citizenship, including the group's: - promotion of equality, prevention of unfair discrimination, and elimination of corruption; - contribution to the development of the communities in which it operates; and - sponsorships, donations and charitable giving; - the environment, health and public safety, including the impact of the group's activities, products and services on the environment; and the annual review of the group's environmental and climate change policy; - consumer relationships, including its advertising, public relations and compliance with consumer protection laws; - labour and employment, including the group's standing in terms of the decent work and working conditions provisions in the International Labour Organisation's (ILO) 2030 Agenda for Sustainable Development; its employment relationships and contribution toward the educational development of its employees; - compliance by the group's supply chain with the group's ethical standards and adherence to its supplier code of ethics;

-- targets set by management relating to the committee's mandate, and to monitor progress against those targets; and - adverse findings, fines or other sanctions by regulators, courts or quasi-judicial bodies, and any allegations of anti-competitive behaviour made against the group.
+- ethics, including: - whether the group has effective governance and controls to ensure that it is accountable and remains responsive to evolving norms governing the conduct of businesses in the countries in which it operates, irrespective of whether or not these norms are prescribed by law; - taking positions of principle, specifically in relation to important matters of social, political or environmental concern; and - promoting an ethical culture in the group; - targets set by management relating to the committee's mandate, and to monitor progress against those targets; and - adverse findings, fines or other sanctions by regulators, courts or quasi-judicial bodies, and any allegations of anti-competitive behaviour made against the group.